Noweisri/Encryption-Algorithms-GUI/README.md

 5. Add your Changes On the Code ( To Know How to Add your Algorithm Click [Here](#Add-Algorithm)

-## Add Algorithm :
+## Tips for Editng Code:
 1.

 ## Group Members
-Nawaf
+- Nawaf Al-Noweisri
-Abdullah
+- Abdullah Al-Saab
-Abdullah
+- Abdullah Al-Fawaz